 God demands that we be holy as He is holy (1 Peter 1:16).
 But, here’s the best news: God makes us holy in His sight by our faith in Jesus Christ (Hebrews 10:10).
 His love chooses to do that for us.
 It absolutely amazes me that God looks upon me and calls me holy in His sight.
 Doesn’t that amaze you?

 But, sanctification is more than just having a different status before God.
 We have a different purpose as well.
 Every believer has been set apart as God's special, beloved possession for His exclusive use.
-To be set apart for special use is similar to using fine china and silverware for special occasions.
+To be set apart for special use is like using fine china and silverware for special occasions.
 It is the opposite of ordinary and common.
 Dear Christian, you are God’s special, beloved possession—called by Him to be dedicated to His service.
 You have a valuable purpose.
 How sweet is that!

 God declares you His saint.

 All believers are called “holy ones” based on their faith in Jesus Christ.
 You as a saint are identified by position, what God declares to be true about you.
-Every believer, including you, is one of God’s saints, totally loved and accepted by Him.
+Every believer is one of God’s saints, totally loved and accepted by Him.
 You are considered a saint of God by His declaration, not because of your behavior.
-Although some particularly influential Christians have been titled “Saint” through the years as an honor for their service to God, this is no way negates the truth that every believer is a saint in God’s eyes.
+Although some influential Christians have been titled “Saint” through the years as an honor for their service to God, this is no way negates the truth that every believer is a saint in God’s eyes.

 You’ve been redeemed, reconciled to God, forgiven, justified and completely accepted by God because of what Jesus has already done for you on the cross.
+And, every believer is clothed with Christ (Galatians 3:27).
+When God looks on you and me, He sees Jesus and His righteousness, not all of our faults.
+It is an amazing plan that is totally based on His grace toward us, not anything we have earned by our own efforts.
 All of that contributes to God declaring you holy as one of His saints by faith in Jesus Christ.
 That is your status before God.
-Perfected…no longer flawed in His sight.